steveive8/steveive8/README.md

 I'm an undergraduate student of Korea Univ. , department of Artificial Intelligence.

 I'm interested in
-- A.I, especially computer vision with D.L.
+- DeepLearning, especially fields of vision.
-- Reinforcement Learning with Open A.I.
+- Reinforcement Learning, especially with Gym of Open A.I.
-- Protocol Economy, Share Economy Modeling to 'Zero Marginal Society'.
+- Protocol Economy, Share Economy Modeling to 'Zero Marginal Society' with Blockchain.
-- FrontEnd, BackEnd Enginnering with React.js, React Native, Javascript, Node.js, SQL.
+- FullStack Engineering of FrontEnd and BackEnd, mostly used with React.js, React Native, Javascript, Node.js, SQL.
-- Service Develop and Design, launching at the App Store and the Play Store with Cross Platform.
+- Service Develop and Design, launching Apps based on Cross Platform.

 Thanks 😁